OperationBrokenWaterfall/materials/README.md

 [Interface View](https://github.com/OperationBrokenWaterfall/materials/blob/master/userInterfaceModel.png)
 [Deployment View](https://github.com/OperationBrokenWaterfall/materials/blob/master/QuestDeploymentDiagram.pdf)

+These are the diagrams that display how our application is structured.
+These diagrams have remained very similar since the beginning of the semester, but have been sleightly modified throughout the coarse of the semester to simplify the design of our application.

 ## Supplemental Specifications —
   URPS Non Functional Requirements:
   - The application should be built using Java-Android-Native.